Last Updated on

+- Savings Account – is where you put your money if you want to build your emergency fund or save up for something important like a car, wedding, or vacation.
 It requires a low initial deposit so students or anyone with an unstable income can open an account.
-The drawback is its annual interest rate of less than 1% and penalty fees that you’ll incur if your balance falls below the required maintaining balance.
+The drawback is its annual interest rate of less than 1% and penalty fees that you’ll incur if your balance falls below the required maintaining balance;

 These types of bank account cater to the different needs of people.
 Identify your needs or the exact reason why you want to open an account.
 Then, choose a bank that can fulfill those needs.

-1. Commercial bank – offers the widest range of services for both businesses and individual depositors.
-With these mainstream banks, you can open a savings account, invest money, or secure loans.
+- Commercial bank – offers the widest range of services for both businesses and individual depositors.
+With these mainstream banks, you can open a savings account, invest money, or secure loans;

-2. Thrift/Savings bank – focused on helping individuals and families to secure their financial future via cash deposits.
-The bank invests the money they collect to help grow it and give the depositors a higher earning potential.
+- Thrift/Savings bank – focused on helping individuals and families to secure their financial futures via cash deposits.
+The bank invests the money they collect to help grow it and give the depositors a higher earning potential;

-3. Rural bank – also known as a cooperative bank, this institution finances agricultural projects and offers high-interest yields to help boost the rural economy.
+- Rural bank – also known as a cooperative bank, this institution finances agricultural projects and offers high-interest yields to help boost the rural economy;

 Each bank in the Philippines has its pros and cons.